-It is becoming more common these past few years for new astronomers to get career advice, from general statements all the way to specific and personalised workshops on CV-writing.
+You will get many forms of career advice, from general statements all the way to specific and personalised workshops on CV-writing.
 This advice comes mostly from people who have been successful in getting jobs in astronomy and of course should be listened to and respected.
-But these successful people are the exception to the general rule for astronomy PhDs.
-Their experience does not reflect what most of you will see (even leaving out the variations in the job market over the space of years), and so to some degree they speak from ignorance.
+But these successful people are subject to survivor bias, and their experiences will not necessarily match yours.
 To balance that I present these observations and advice from someone who has not been notably successful.
-(Note that you often learn more from your failures than from your successes.)

 The basic fact of astronomy as a career is that people do it because they like to do it.
 It's not a way to fortune or fame; people enjoy the practise of it.
 That means there will always be fewer jobs in the field than people willing to take them.
-It also means that, as an astronomer, you will be paid less (and have fewer other benefits) than someone with your intelligence, creativity and skills can get elsewhere.
 With a few exceptions (to be mentioned below) it's a buyer's market, and you're a commodity in good supply.

 Together, the basic fact and the basic structure of the field generate the basic statistic: roughly one-third of astronomy PhDs will wind up in permanent jobs in the field.
 Now, you'll see various numbers quoted for the fraction of PhDs who wind up with jobs.
 Almost all can get a first postdoc.
 But most, something like two-thirds, will not be employed in the field permanently.
-(That includes, I believe, people in four-year liberal-arts schools who get a bit of time over the summer to do research though they spend most of their time teaching; but excludes people like the sysadmins at astronomical institutions who do no research themselves.)
 So your grad school, while recruiting, can quote encouraging numbers based on initial jobs; but if you manage to stay in the field, you're the exception.
 You will have been better than your peers at getting a job.

 In the best tradition of astronomical nomenclature, I'm about to name an effect after someone who technically did not discover it and may in fact have had nothing to do with it.

 During my time at CTIO I remember one person who had been serving on the Time Allocation Committee (TAC) talking about the various observing proposals he'd been reading.
-I believe it was Malcom Smith, former director of CTIO and a great man to work for.
+I believe it was Malcom Smith, former director of CTIO.
 Anyway, it went something like this: ten to fifteen percent of the proposals were obviously excellent and would get all the time they needed no matter what process the TAC went through.
 Another ten or fifteen percent were so poorly thought out or simply impossible that they'd never get any time.
 The middle seventy to eighty percent were all good enough to be worth observing time, but so close in merit that there was no clear way to rank them.
-Unfortunately, with the telescopes oversubscribed about three to one most of them had to be cut somehow.
+Unfortunately, with the telescopes oversubscribed about three to one, most proposals had to be cut somehow.
 The eventual choice depended a great deal on the TAC members, their backgrounds and views of the science, and on chances of timing and other details.

 "Other factors" can include many, many things.
-Writing and speaking ability appear, of course, as well as how you present yourself during the interview process.
-You'll get advice on many things like that.
 The single most important factor, and one which I've not seen addressed at all in this context, is what you choose to work on: your subfield within astronomy.
 I'll go into that in a bit of detail below.

 As a PhD student your focus, almost to the exclusion of all else, is completion of the thesis.
 But the actions, skills and qualities that lead to a successful thesis are not identical with those giving you the best chance at a postdoc position; and these in turn are not identical with those leading to a permanent position.

 A PhD project must satisfy rather strict criteria: it must be scientifically significant, at least enough to be worth doing; require enough skills and effort to be worth a PhD; and still be small and self-contained enough to be completed in a few years with identifiable results.
-Luckily for students, astronomy has quite a few nice little problems well-suited to PhDs; unfortunately, many of them lead nowhere.
+Unfortunately, many good PhD projects lead nowhere.
 The subject area may be unpopular or even moribund on any higher level; the skills and background required may have no particular application to further or other work.
 Thus there is at least a potential source of friction between a supervisor and student over what exactly is meant by a useful project.